 CPS Approval Procedures

-Provision is made in Section L13.54 (the DCCKI PMA functions) of the Code for the procedure by which the DCCKI PMA may approve the DCCKI CPS.
+Provision is made in Section L13.54 (the DCCKI PMA Functions) of the Code for the procedure by which the DCCKI PMA may approve the DCCKI CPS.

 Registration Authority Policies and Procedures

 The DCCKI Registration Authority Policies and Procedures are set out at Appendix W of the Code.